- protein c

 In patients starting treatment with oral anticoagulants belonging to the class of vitamin K antagonists (e.g. warfarin), a transient hypercoagulable state may arise before the desired anticoagulant effect becomes apparent.
 This transient effect may be explained by the fact that protein C, itself a vitamin K dependent plasma protein, has a shorter half-life than most of the vitamin K dependent proteins (i.e. II, IX and X).
 Subsequently, in the initial phase of treatment, the activity of protein C is more rapidly suppressed than that of the procoagulant factors.
 For this reason, if the patient is switched to oral anticoagulants, protein C replacement must be continued until stable anticoagulation is obtained.
 Although Warfarin-induced skin necrosis can occur in any patient during the initiation of oral anticoagulant therapy, individuals with congenital protein C deficiency are particularly at risk.
 (See section 4.2).

-CEPROTIN has no influence on the ability to drive and use machines.
+CEPROTIN has no influence or negligible influence on the ability to drive and use machines.

 As with any intravenous product allergic type hypersensitivity reactions are possible.
 Patients should be informed of the early signs of hypersensitivity reactions, which may include angioedema, burning and stinging at the injection site, chills, flushing, rash, pruritus, generalised urticaria, headache, hives, hypotension, lethargy, nausea, restlessness, tachycardia, tightness of the chest, tingling, vomiting and wheezing.
 Patients should be advised to immediately contact their physician if these symptoms occur (see section 4.4).